 Dietary and Lifestyle Modifications

-- Switching to plant-based diets may be helpful in slowing the progression of certain diseases of the kidney such as chronic kidney disease.
+- Switching to plant-based diets may be helpful in supporting kidney health.

 - Daily exercise for overall health and function.